 - Excessive speed was a factor in one third (32%) of WA road fatalities in 2018.

 - In the Perth Metro area, 23.1% of people killed or seriously injured happened roads with 60 km/h speed zones.
 20.9% occurred in speed zones of 50 km/h.

 - On a 10 km journey in a 60 km/h zone, you save just 46 seconds by increasing your speed to 65 km/h.
 But you double your chance of being killed or seriously injured in a crash.

 Find out more about the devastating impact of speeding in WA on the Road Safety Commission website.

 There’s no such thing as “safe” speeding

-Slowing down is the best thing you can do to help avoid a crash and keep yourself and your passengers safe.
+Slowing down is the best thing you can do to keep yourself and others safe.